Turbo-Tutorials/Turbo-Tutorials/content/about_minibio.md

 ---
-title: "minibio"
-route: "/minibio"
-type: "richtext"
+title: "About - Mini Bio"
 ---

 :le-title{lines="About Turbo Tutorials" as="h1"}